bpazera/centreon-docker/README.md

 [![](https://badge.imagelayers.io/bpazera/centreon-docker:latest.svg)](https://imagelayers.io/?images=bpazera/centreon-docker:latest 'Get your own badge on imagelayers.io')
 # Dockerized Centreon 2.6.6
-Based on vegasbrianc/docker-centreon with small fixes This is NOT well-tested.
+Based on vegasbrianc/docker-centreon with some fixes and improvements This is NOT well-tested.

-It works on two different installations but the result you see evolved while getting it to this stage..

 ## Preparing the host